- Professor of population studies and biology at Stanford Univesity

 In 1974 Ehrlich and his wife published The End of Affluence, a book in which they warned that in the 1970s or ’80s “a billion or more people” could starve to death as a result of a “nutritional disaster that seems likely to overtake humanity.”

-Throughout the 1970s, Ehrlich’s doomsday predictions snared a generation of reporters and Green activists who gave his totalitarian prescriptions serious consideration.
-Also among his more notable forecasts were the following:
+Throughout the 1970s and afterward, Ehrlich’s doomsday predictions snared a generation of reporters and Green activists who gave his totalitarian prescriptions serious consideration.
+To read some of his more notable forecasts, click here.

 An inveterate critic of American foreign and domestic policies, Ehrlich, in the immediate aftermath of 9/11, theorized that a major cause of the attacks against the United States was the unequal distribution of wealth worldwide, and that American affluence was resented by much of the human race.
 He urged the U.S. not to respond to the attacks militarily, but rather with charity and financial aid for the people of Afghanistan while allowing that nation’s Taliban government, which had provided a safe haven for the al Qaeda terrorists who carried out the 9/11 atrocities, to remain in power.
 Speculating on how the U.S. could “counter the intention of the terrorists” and “make a small symbolic start at solving the structural problems that have led to the current situation,” Ehrlich in September 2001 recommended that American planes should drop “parachutes carrying containers of food,” “pre-packaged medical facilities,” and “leaflets volunteering to supply physicians on loan to operate them” for the benefit of Afghanistan’s people.
 Explaining that “food is cheaper than bombs,” he said that this strategy “might make clear that the United States will not indiscriminately destroy innocent people to get revenge on the guilty”; “might … help counter the idea that the West wishes to wage war on Islam”; and “might give us a good start on the sort of ‘Marshall Plan to the World’ that we and others think needs to be pursued over the long term to help close the widening gap between haves and have-nots, clearly one of the roots of recent terrorism.”